The PASEO 2018 Festival Overview

 All Roads Lead to the Same Place by Ollie Bell (Taos) combines multiple projections to bring Teresina Lane (northwest corner of the plaza) into a multi-dimensional space.

-A dance party under the stars curated by DJ Oliver transforms the plaza nightly with light and sound.
-Food trucks and installations from local galleries activate the heart of the historic district.
+A dance party under the stars curated by DJ Oliver transformed the plaza nightly with light and sound.
+Food trucks and installations from local galleries activated the heart of the historic district.

-Studio 107B on Taos Plaza will feature internationally renowned photographer and teacher Miguel Gandert, UNM Professor Tim Castillo, Embudo Poet Levi Romero and the UNM Inter-disciplinary Media Arts Department.
-A light projection/installation using historical Taos photographs, music, and film clips will be on display
+Studio 107B on Taos Plaza featured internationally renowned photographer and teacher Miguel Gandert, UNM Professor Tim Castillo, Embudo Poet Levi Romero and the UNM Inter-disciplinary Media Arts Department.
+A light projection/installation using historical Taos photographs, music, and film clips was also on display

-On September 15th El Gamal will be hosting an Art Opening featuring Zoe Stiler – a sanctuary within light, illuminating and connecting us to the truth of beauty and nature.
+On September 15th El Gamal hosted an Art Opening featuring Zoe Stiler – a sanctuary within light, illuminating and connecting us to the truth of beauty and nature.

 Her work in paper brings the elements together in illuminated chandelier like sculptures.